jezzsantos/saastack/docs/how-to-guides/090-handle-domain-events.md

 ### Configure the Notifier

-Start on the notifier side, in the subdomain where the events of interest are generated.
+Start on the notifier side.
+This is the subdomain where the events of interest are generated and published.

+> a.k.a., the producer

 In `SubdomainInfrastructure` project, in the `Notifications` folder, create a new class derived from `IEventNotificationRegistration`.